faith-forward/marketing-site/README.md

 To get started with Faith Forward, simply [download the app from the iOS App Store](https://apps.apple.com/us/app/faith-forward/id1661516199).
 Once downloaded, you can create an account and start exploring our features.

-## Contributing

-We welcome contributions to Faith Forward!
-If you have any suggestions or feedback, please open an issue on our GitHub repository.

 ## Support

-If you have any questions or need support, please contact our support team at hello.faith.forward@gmail.com.
+If you have any questions or need support, please contact our support team at hello@faithforward.app

-## License

-Faith Forward is licensed under the MIT license.